 How much does the program cost?

 The Lafayette College Sustainability Camp is offered at the cost of $2,100, which covers room and board, meals, and programming expenses.
-Scholarships are offered on a limited basis, please include such information in your application.
+Limited funding is available for students with demonstrated need and merit.

 What does a day at the Sustainability Leadership Summer Camp look like?